Fajar Alfian: 2024

 Alfian and Aridanto are one of the most consistent pairs that Indonesia has had in 2024.
 Having won two titles and one runner-up in the BWF World Tour, they are still firmly in the top 5 of the BWF rankings.
 Their first title came from the All England Open in March, where the pair successfully defended the title after defeating Aaron Chia and Soh Wooi Yik in the final.
 The duo reached the finals in the Singapore Open in June, losing to He Jiting and Ren Xiangyu.
 It took months to win their second title, where in November they emerged victorious in the Japan Masters beating host pairing Takuro Hoki and Yugo Kobayashi.
 Alfian and Ardianto have participated in 13 BWF World Tours this year, and have only suffered two defeats in the early rounds, in the first round of the Indonesia Open and the second round of the China Masters.
 Together with the Indonesia national team, Alfian won the silver medal in the Thomas Cup, after the team was defeated by the host country China 1–3.
 He also made his debut at the Olympics in Paris, stopped in the quarter-finals to number 1 seed Liang Weikeng and Wang Chang.

 2025

 Alfian and Ardianto had a bad start in 2025, losing out in early rounds in the Malaysia and India Opens.
 They manage to recover well in their home ground Indonesia Masters by advancing to the final before losing to Man Wei Chong and Tee Kai Wun with the score 19–21, 11–21.
 In his third appearance with the Indonesia team at the Sudirman Cup, he finally won a medal, where the team secured the bronze.
-Since his partner, Ardianto, took a temporary leave from the tournament, Alfian was paired with Muhammad Shohibul Fikri.
+Since his partner, Ardianto, took a temporary leave from the world tour, Alfian was paired with Muhammad Shohibul Fikri.
 The new pairing reached the quarter-finals in the Japan Open and won the China Open.